 White tiles shone so bright his head span, reflecting harsh, sharp, neon light from the ceiling bulb.
-Chrome edges glinted between gleaming glass shower panels and three neat rows of bottles lined the shelf beneath the showerhead.
+Chrome edges glinted between gleaming glass shower panels and three neat rows of white bottles lined the shelf beneath the showerhead.
 A faint, lemon-edged bleach scent drifted off it all, stinging his nose.

 A visitor?
 Harry closed the tap and stumbled out of the bathroom.
 I’m not expecting any visitors.

 Dudley’s crimson face gaped from the top of the stairs as scratched at the chocolate stains on the front of his grey hoodie.
 ‘Oi!’

 He screwed his face up.
 ‘You never said you knew anyone like her.
 Thought your lot were all weird like that huge man and the guy with the creepy eye.’

 Harry raised an eyebrow.
 ‘I don’t even know who she is.’
 He left Dudley at the top of the stairs and descended toward the living room, smoothing the wrinkles from his clothes.